Direct Certification Requirements

 DC can occur through two methods:

-- SFAs can contact local county welfare office(s) to obtain a list of students who are eligible for CalFresh (formerly Food Stamps) or California Work Opportunity and Responsibility to Kids (CalWORKs) benefits.
+- Public schools, county offices of education (COE), and charter schools can contact local county welfare office(s) to obtain a list of students who are eligible for CalFresh (formerly Food Stamps) or California Work Opportunity and Responsibility to Kids (CalWORKs) benefits.

 - SFAs can download DC data from the statewide California Longitudinal Pupil Achievement Data System (CALPADS) after it has matched California Department of Education (CDE) student enrollment data to CalFresh and CalWORKs benefit data from the California Department of Social Services.